hammer-wang/Awesome-Transformers-for-Sequential-Decision-Making/README.md

 **ICML'20** [[Paper]](http://proceedings.mlr.press/v119/parisotto20a/parisotto20a.pdf)

+One of the first works succssfully applying transformers in the RL settings.
 This work aims to replace LSTM used in online RL with Transformers.
 The authors observed that training large-scale transformers in RL settings is unstable.
 Thus they proposed the Gate Transformer-XL architecture and showed that the novel architecture outperformed LSTMs in the DMLab-30 benchmark with a good training stability.

 --------